odisfm/zcx-core/docs/content/lessons/getting-started/zcx-concepts.md

 Matrix sections are always bound to their defined coordinates, which means while they can appear on multiple pages, they'll always be in the same place.

+### intersecting sections

-One thing we can't do is have sections on a page that overlap:
+By default, we can't have two sections that intersect, i.e share one or more of the same coordinates.

 ```yaml title="matrix_sections.yaml"